histrio/tux-care-doc/docs/centos6/README.md

 CentOS 6 extended support from CloudLinux allows you to continue running your CentOS 6 server after the end of CentOS 6 support in November 2020.

-CloudLinux provides CentOS 6 extended support through the year of 2024.
+CloudLinux provides CentOS 6 extended support through the year 2024.

 CentOS 6 extended support from CloudLinux doesn't require migration.
-You just run an installer script that add a new repository file.
+You just run an installer script that adds a new repository file.
 No reboot is necessary.

 We provide continual updates for Apache, PHP, MySQL, Glibc, OpenSSL, OpenSSH, and cPanel.
 See the full list of supported packages [here](https://cloudlinux.com/extended-supported-packages).

 A free 30-day trial for 5 servers or less is available by request.
 Complete the form [here](https://www.cloudlinux.com/extended-lifecycle) or contact [sales@cloudlinux.com](mailto:sales@cloudlinux.com) and we'll get you setup.

-## Enable CentOS 6 ELS Repository
+## Enabling CentOS 6 ELS Repository

 To enable the CentOS 6 ELS repository on a server, follow these steps: